-English majors are required to complete 11 courses, offered or approved by the department, amounting to at least 5.25 units.
+English majors are required to complete 11 courses, offered or approved by the department, amounting to at least 5.25 units/42 semester hours.
 These courses must include:

 - One section of ENGL 103 or 104

 - One course in each of three historical periods: pre-1700, 1700-1900 and 1900-present (three courses total)

 - One methods course

 - One course in creative practice

 - Two diversity courses

-- The Senior Seminar or Honors Seminar (which includes the Senior Capstone)
+- The Honors Seminar or a 400-level advanced course in which you write the capstone project.